ACM40960/project-abhiucd/README.md

 + Data Preprocessing of kaggle's symbol image has been already done in Preprocessing_Kaggle's_Symbol_For_Training_Neural_Network.ipynb file, and DCCNN neural network model has been trained on 15 classes of images.
 + Pre-processed and cleaned data used for model training can be downloded from [Data](https://drive.google.com/drive/folders/1-UiDxvAquxTKc4LPGOwCdE4zH0QcCL52?usp=sharing)
 Weight and parameters after model training and testing have been saved into DCNN.h5 file.
-+ Next Check the final.ipynb file.
-Steps to run is given below.
++ Next check the final.ipynb file to test the algorithm on a worksheet.
+Steps to run the code is given below.

   **Load model**
 	Change the path where DCNN.h5 is saved in you system after downloding the files from git.